A Machine Learning Approach to Improving Timing Consistency between Global Route and Detailed Route: Introduction

-Another practical consideration is related to the fact that EDA tools are inherently noisy, and can provide different results for nearly-identical specifications.
+\blueHL{Another practical consideration is related to the fact that EDA tools are inherently noisy \cite{Chan20}, and can provide different results for nearly-identical inputs and runscripts.
 Therefore, the noisy data collected from these tools can affect the estimation of final results and may lead to incorrect buffering and sizing during optimization, thus affecting design quality.
 For example, a small perturbation in the location of an instance can result in a different route.
 This is illustrated in Fig.~\ref{fig:route_noise}, where a buffer is inserted between a NAND gate and an OR gate during timing optimization to reduce the delay of the NAND gate.
 However, depending on the precise location of the inserted buffer -- two possibilities are shown in Fig.~\ref{fig:route_noise}(a) and Fig.~\ref{fig:route_noise}(b) -- the delay between the NAND gate and OR gate may be different due to dissimilarities in the wire delay.
-Therefore, the capability of estimation models to handle noise in the training data is a critical evaluation criterion.
-Due to the high cost of generating training data, it is not practical to explore the entire ``noise space'' around a particular training point; instead, we verify that our ML-based models that are built are resilient to such noise.
+Therefore, the capability of estimation models to handle noise in the training data is another critical evaluation criterion.
+Due to the high cost of generating training data, it is not practical to explore the entire ``noise space'' around a particular training point; instead, we verify that the ML-based models we build are resilient to such noise.}